nightscout/nightscout.github.io/docs/index.md

 !!!warning "Important"

     Please understand that this project:

     - Is highly experimental
     - Is not approved for therapy

       **You take full responsibility for building and running this system and do so at your own risk.**

 ## Looking to install Nightscout?

 Start with the [Overview](/nightscout/overview/).

-## Looking to update to latest reelease?
+## Looking to update to latest release?

 Go to the [Update instructions](/update/update/).